 Among the dozens of men recruited for Duquesne’s network was Heinrich Stade, a German musician who’d moved to the US at the age of 21 to play the bass in Manhattan during the Roaring '20s.
 It was the golden age of jazz and WWI was a distant memory for New Yorkers dancing the Charleston in crowded speakeasies.
 Yet, Berlin’s defeat was still an open wound for Stade and many other German immigrants who made America their home after the war.

 German spies embedded in New York

 By the time Hitler rose to power in 1933, Stade and his German-American friends were firmly embedded in New York society - not just working as musicians and artists, but as engineers, security guards, couriers, dock workers, ship stewards, and airport staff.
 They were ripe for recruitment.

-One of the popular spots for German nationals was the Little Casino Restaurant on Manhattan’s Upper East Side, an ex-pat hangout that served Eichenlaub beer in steins.
-The restaurant was run by another German spy who picked up intel from US defense-industry customers for the Gestapo.
+One of the popular spots for German nationals was the Little Casino Restaurant on Manhattan’s Upper East Side, an ex-pat hangout.
+The restaurant was run by another German spy who picked up intel from US defense industry customers for the Gestapo.
 The Führer’s New York agents would also drop by to trade secrets, discuss bomb plots, or talent-spot potential agents.
 At the time, the Yorkville neighborhood was populated with Germans so the ex-pat meetings and Little Casino HQ didn't attract the attention of the authorities.